satheeshds/gbp-review-agent/README.md

 - Node.js 18.0.0 or higher
 - Google Cloud Platform account with My Business API enabled
 - Google OAuth 2.0 credentials
+- **Google Business Profile API Access** (see requirements below)

+### Google Business Profile API Access Requirements

+Before you can use this MCP server, you must request and be approved for Google Business Profile API access.
+Google requires all applicants to:

+1. **Manage a verified Google Business Profile** that has been active for 60+ days
+   - This can be your own business or a client's business you manage
+2. **Have a website** representing the business listed on the Google Business Profile
+3. **Complete Google Business Profile** with current, up-to-date information

+**To request API access:**

+1. Go to the [Google Cloud Console](https://console.developers.google.com/project) and note your Project Number from the Project info card
+2. Submit your request using the [GBP API contact form](https://support.google.com/business/contact/api_default)
+   - Select "Application for Basic API Access" from the dropdown
+   - Provide your Project Number and all requested information
+   - Use an email address listed as an owner/manager on your business's GBP
+3. Wait for review - you'll receive a follow-up email with the decision

+**Check approval status** by viewing quotas in Google Cloud Console:
+- **0 QPM (Queries Per Minute)** = Not yet approved
+- **300 QPM** = Approved ✓

+For complete prerequisites, see the [official GBP API documentation](https://developers.google.com/my-business/content/prereqs).

 ## Setup